agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Summary**

-"The AI pioneers for the most part did not countenance the possibility that their enterprise might involve risk.11 They gave no lip service—let alone seri- ous thought—to any safety concern or ethical qualm related to the creation of artificial minds and potential computer overlords: a lacuna that astonishes even against the background of the era’s not-so-impressive standards of critical tech- nology assessment."
+"The AI pioneers for the most part did not countenance the possibility that their enterprise might involve risk.
+They gave no lip service—let alone serious thought—to any safety concern or ethical qualm related to the creation of artificial minds and potential computer overlords: a lacuna that astonishes even against the background of the era’s not-so-impressive standards of critical technology assessment."

 ### Seasons of hope and despair (6)